 Research shows low-impact, moderate activity boosts immune function, while high-intensity activity suppresses the immune system.
 One study found walking improved muscular strength, physical endurance and quality of life among cancer patients.

 Any exercise is better than none.
-The American College of Sports Medicine recommends 30 minutes of activity five days a week for cancer patients.
+The American College of Sports Medicine offers exercise guidelines for cancer patients and recommends 30 minutes of activity five days a week.
 If 30 minutes seems like too much at once, build your endurance by exercising for 10 minutes three times throughout the day.

 People with mesothelioma should avoid high-intensity and high-impact exercises such as:

 These intense forms of exercise suppress the immune system, deplete energy and increase breathlessness.

 Pleural mesothelioma patients should avoid intense cardiovascular exercise because it requires optimal lung function to perform safely.
 Instead, choose light to moderate cardio exercises such as walking, biking and slow swimming.
 Pleural patients should also take it easy when strength training upper body muscles such as the chest, shoulders and arms.
 These muscles are easily aggravated because tissue around the chest is weakened by the presence of tumors.

 When climbing stairs, people with pleural mesothelioma can control their breathing to make ascension easier.
 Inhale as you lift a foot, and exhale as the foot touches the next step.
 The exhale gives your body an extra boost to mount the step.